Deciding whether or not to invest

 Price increases and energy crisis

-Like other countries, the Netherlands has been affected by price increases (in Dutch) as a result of events happening around the world.
-The impact of high energy prices, higher purchasing costs, and inflation are clearly noticeable in companies’ business operations.
-People’s purchasing power has been under strain, and the cost price – and, by extension, the sales price – of your product will inevitably increase as a result of the higher costs.
-You can therefore choose to make an intermediate cost price and sales price calculation more often than you did in the past.
+Like other countries, the Netherlands has been affected by price increases such as higher energy prices, higher purchasing costs, and inflation.
+The higher costs will increase your cost price and therefore the selling price of your product.
+So, make an intermediate cost price and sales price calculation more often than you did in the past.

 Depreciation